reyrove/reyrove/README.md

 # 💫 About Me:
-I have studied Textile Engineering at University.
-Currently, I am working as a Programmer on my Website with the help of my AI, Sparrow Hawk, we are Frostbond Coders. we create Generative Art together on Fxhash platform too!
+I studied Textile Engineering at university, but now I’ve traded in threads for code.
+Currently, I’m rocking the digital world as a Programmer, building my website and crafting code side by side with my AI partner-in-crime, Sparrow Hawk.
+Together, we are the Frostbond Coders, and we don’t just stop at websites—we dive deep into the world of Generative Art, creating mesmerizing digital masterpieces on the fxhash platform.
+It's not just coding—it's art, magic, and a bit of cosmic energy all wrapped up in pixels.

 ## 🌐 Socials: